yuluqinn/CCM-site/README.md

 **Instructors**: [Brenden Lake](https://cims.nyu.edu/~brenden/) and [Todd Gureckis](http://psych.nyu.edu/gureckis/)

-**Teaching Assistants**: Yanli Zhou and Graham Flick
+**Teaching Assistants**: Guy Davidson

 **Meeting time and location**:
 We have a "flipped classroom" model for lecture
 Lecture is pre-recorded and available on Vimeo
-Live discussion is on Mondays 1:35-2:35 PM
+Live discussion is blended on Mondays 1:35-2:35 PM

-Lab
+In person GCASL_C95 - Global Center for Academic & Spiritual Life, 238 Thompson Street (capacity = 56)
+Zoom link in NYU Classes

+Labs (we have two times for people with time zone issues, attend one):
+Option1: Tuesday 8am-8:50am
+Online, Zoom link in NYU Classes.

-Tuesdays 2:40-3:30 PM
+Option 2: Tuesdays 2:40-3:30 PM
-Access via the Zoom link in NYU Classes
+Blended (60FA, capacity 17 students) also can access via the Zoom link in NYU Classes

 **Course numbers**:
 DS-GA 1016 (Data Science)